shortcuts/no-neck-pain.nvim/README.md

 ## Installation

-All you need is to install it!
-After that you can call `:NoNeckPain` to toggle it.
+This is all you need!
+Call `:NoNeckPain` once installed to toggle it.

 ### Using [packer.nvim](https://github.com/wbthomason/packer.nvim)